SunjunKim/PMW3360_Arduino/README.md

   * It outputs 1297 numbers in a plain text (dilimited by space character ' ')
     * [0] -- [1295]: 36x36 array of sensor image
     * [1296]: Surface quality value

+# Wishlist
+ * Test with ARM-based 32bit boards
+ * Deal with the scroll wheel encoder
+ * 16-bit mouse report